New Zealand Labour Party: Local government

 Labour Party members, including current and former MPs, have contested various local government positions throughout New Zealand during local body elections.
 While several have stood as Labour Party candidates, others have contested the elections as independent politicians.

 Auckland

 Labour has contested the Auckland local body elections alongside City Vision, a left-leaning electoral ticket representing the local Labour, Green parties and other progressives.
 Following the 2022 Auckland local elections, the Auckland Council had four councillors serving under the Labour ticket and one serving under the affiliated City Vision ticket.
 In addition, 26 Labour Party candidates were elected to local community boards across Auckland while four Labour candidates were elected to local licensing trusts in the Auckland Region.
 Meanwhile, seven City Vision local board members and three City Vision liquor licensing trust members were also elected.

 Former Labour MP and cabinet minister Phil Goff served as mayor of Auckland for two terms between 2016 and 2022.

+During the 2025 Auckland Council election, five councillors were elected on the Labour ticket.
+In addition, 23 Labour local board members were elected in the Auckland region.